course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/README.md

 ## Introduction
 Welcome ot the 'most appealing cities to rent your Airbnb during the week' repository.
-This README provides detailed instructions on how to use the contents in this repository in the future.
+This README provides detailed instructions on how to use the contents in this repository for future use.

 ## Example of reproducible research workflow